SeanPlusPlus/mcp-workshop/README.md

 # MCP WORKSHOP

 Welcome to the **Model Context Protocol (MCP) Workshop**!
-This workshop is designed to help you understand the MCP from first principles and build a working understanding by implementing the core ideas in JavaScript.
+This is a live, iterative tutorial between me (Sean) and ChatGPT — building understanding from first principles and implementing a conceptual prototype in JavaScript step by step.

 ## 🚀 Goal